 5. Dress for the Occasion

-6. Consider Color
+6. Consider Colour

 7. Factor In Hair and Makeup

 Yes, really.
 If your hair is up in a sleek bun, your earrings and necklace are front and centre.
 That might be the time to skip the necklace and go for major earrings.
-If your hair is down and voluminous, a chunky necklace might get lost - so shift the focus to a bold hoop or crystal stud.
+If your hair is down and voluminous, a chunky necklace might get lost, so shift the focus to a bold hoop or crystal stud.

 8. Mind the Materials